How to Change Screen Resolution in Windows 11 (Step-by-Step)

 | 2560 × 1080 | Ultra-Wide Full HD | 21:9 | Wide-screen, cinematic work |

-CSS Pixels vs. Physical Pixels on Windows
+CSS pixels vs. physical pixels on Windows

-When you check your resolution in Display Settings, Windows shows your physical pixel count — the true hardware resolution your monitor contains.
-However, the number that websites and apps use internally is the CSS pixel count, which is calculated by dividing the physical pixels by the Device Pixel Ratio (DPR).
+The number that websites and apps use internally is the CSS pixel count.
+This is calculated by dividing the physical pixels by the Device Pixel Ratio (DPR).
 On a standard 1080p monitor, the DPR is 1, so CSS pixels equal physical pixels.
-But on a 4K display with 150% scaling enabled, Windows reports a DPR of 1.5 — meaning a 3840px-wide screen presents itself to software as only 2560px wide.
-This is also why color depth (typically 24-bit True Color on modern monitors) stays constant regardless of resolution.

-Why is my Windows resolution blurry or grayed out?
+Why is my Windows resolution blurry or grayed out→

 To fix this, you need to update your graphics drivers: